cesarbeassuarez/qa-automation-lab/README.md

 **Live report:** [cesarbeassuarez.github.io/qa-automation-lab](https://cesarbeassuarez.github.io/qa-automation-lab/)

+Note: The report includes intentional failures.
+I modified expected values to force mismatches against the web app, so the Allure report shows real failure screenshots, logs, and error traces.
+This demonstrates how the framework handles failures — not actual bugs in the code.

 The pipeline configures headless Chrome with forced Spanish locale and desktop resolution (1920×1080 via CDP), so tests behave identically to local execution.
 Timeout is increased from 10s to 30s for CI environments.

 ## 📂 Project Structure